hhuang91/KaggleChallenge/readme.md

 While the specificity looks okay, the recall value is quite low, which means that in final evaluation, it's likely that many of the positive cases will be marked as empty, which will significantly degrades DICE score.

-## Ad-hoc Fixes
+## Initial Submission

-### Initial Submission
+**Proper post-processing was applied to network output to recale it back to original size and encode it in RLE format.**

-Just as a baseline study, I submitted the results I obatined from combining the two networks.
+As a baseline study, I submitted the results I obatined from combining the two networks.
 However, the evaluation results were quite poor, siginificantly lower than even the null test

 ![Initial Submission](./_image/init_submission.png)